 Brock & Katie Clements

-Brock is an avid sports fan, he enjoys any type of physical project and dabbles with acrylic & encaustic painting.
+Brock is an avid sports fan.
+He enjoys any type of physical project and dabbles with acrylic and encaustic painting.
 In addition to the barn, Brock is a real estate agent.
-Katie’s passion aside from the venue is nature photography, cooking and finding thrifted treasures.
+Katie’s passions, aside from the venue, are nature photography, cooking, and finding thrift treasures.

 history